 To develop and promote effective working relationships with other agencies and Local Authority, especially the Police and MASH.

-To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit.
+To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including an online search, verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit.

 Values Supporting children.

 We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.

+We recognise that a child may not feel ready or know how to tell someone they are being abused, exploited or neglected and/or may not recognise their experiences as harmful.

 We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm.